 How To Prepare This Halloween Matching Game

-Firstly, download the Halloween shadow cards by clicking on the image below:
+Firstly, download the Halloween shadow cards by clicking download box at the bottom of the page.

 Then, print them out on to paper or card.